at-adityavikram/warukunai/README.md

 a virtual-tape based esoteric 'programming language', in hex base.<br>
 for best experience, run this interpreter directly in cmd, with a monospace font as default.

-## Important Notice
+### Important Notice
 I am depracating this project temporarily in order to port it to another language, and build a better interpreter.
+Don't worry, the base interpreter will still be python, it just will have a GUI wrapper, which will probably be written in VB.

+### TODO
+ - fix the nesting bug
+ - multiline support
+ - better commands, possibly word-commands'
+ - live tape view + output view
+ - GUI IDE

 ## main commands
 <p>